garyjzhao/garyjzhao.github.io/README.md

 # Gary Zhao -- Front End Web Developer

 My name is Gary Zhao.
-I am a Front End Web Developer and I love to make anything for the web.
+I am a front end web developer and I love to make anything for the web.

 Here you can review the code of my [online portfolio](http://www.garyzhao.com).